Motionhouse: History

-Motionhouse have 3 festival pieces in rep, Cascade, Underground and Chaser which are widely performed across the UK and Europe.
-Generally, these pieces require fewer dancers than the theatre touring pieces, are smaller and therefore more flexible and easier to tour and are usually shorter (lasting from fifteen to twenty five minutes).
-As a result, the company can perform at simultaneous festivals in different locations, performing more than once a day.
-Motionhouse's 2008 piece Underground won the Audience Prize at the MiramirO Festival in Ghent, Belgium in 2009.
+Motionhouse has three festival works in its repertoire: Cascade, Underground, and Chaser, which are widely performed across the United Kingdom and Europe.
+These works generally require fewer dancers than the company's theatre productions, are smaller and therefore easier to tour, and are shorter, lasting between fifteen and twenty-five minutes.
+As a result, the company can perform at multiple festivals simultaneously.

+Motionhouse won the Audience Award in the National Dance Awards 2005.
+The company's 2005 production Perfect won critical acclaim and was included on the GCSE syllabus for dance in England and Wales.
+Its 2008 production, Underground, won the Audience Prize at the 2009 Miramiro Festival in Ghent, Belgium.